 Both catamarans visit 3 different sites in a day.
-Poseidon and Silversonic will visit 3 sites and spend approximately 1 hour at each site.
+Silversonic and Calypso will visit 3 sites and spend approximately 1 hour at each site.
 On both vessels you still can complete up to 3 dives in a day.
-Silversonic is slightly better for intro divers as the back deck lowers down.

 There are no restrictions on flying before scuba diving.